boldbi/bold-bi-docs/docs/working-with-dashboards/configuring-dashboard-filters.md

 # Configuring Dashboard Filters

-Dashboard filters allow you to control the interdependency of widgets in a dashboard with respect to dynamic user interactions.
+Dashboard filters allow you to control the interdependency of widgets in a dashboard with regard to dynamic user interactions.

-You can configure the dashboard filters through the `Filter Configuration` window that is launched by selecting the `Filter` menu in the tool bar.
+You can configure the dashboard filters through the `Filter Configuration` window, which is accessed by selecting the `Filter` menu in the toolbar.

 ![Select Filter](/static/assets/working-with-dashboards/images/select-filter.png)